 Data and information collected by the City of Luxembourg

-In accordance with the laws on the protection of natural persons with regard to the processing of personal data, the City of Luxembourg reminds users that any data and information collected by its departments are subject to processing for the purposes of performing the tasks for which it is responsible, in accordance with the legal and regulatory provisions in force.
+In accordance with the laws on the protection of natural persons with regard to the processing of personal data, the City of Luxembourg reminds users that the data and information collected by its departments are processed for the purpose of performing the tasks falling within its remit, pursuant to the legal and regulatory provisions in force.

 Personal data and information are retained for as long as necessary to achieve the purposes of their processing.